wpswings/track-orders-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 1.1.7 – Released on 28 August 2025 =
+= 1.1.8 – Released on 26 September 2025 =
+* New: Partial Order Shipment Tracking
+* New: Automatic partial order completion functionality.
+* New: Introduced a custom "Partially Shipped" order status.
-* New: Compatibility with the latest WP(6.8.2) and WC (10.1.1)
+* New: Compatibility with the latest WP(6.8.2) and WC (10.2.1)
-* New: Multi-carrier live tracking on the same page.